Spectral Joint Subspace Estimation for Heterogeneous Multi-View Data: Geometry and Reweighting: Introduction

-More broadly, our framework lies in the literature on PCA under heterogeneity.
+A related literature studies PCA under heterogeneity.
 One line of work mainly models statistical heterogeneity \citep{oba2007heterogeneous, zhang2022heteroskedastic, arroyo2021inference, hong2023optimally, yan2024inference}, while another focuses on heterogeneous individual components \citep{lock2013joint, zhou2015group, shi2024personalized}.
 Most of these methods encode noise heterogeneity at the modeling level and then demonstrate a certain robustness to heterogeneity, either theoretically or empirically, but do not explicitly adjust the estimation procedure to exploit it.
 This is likely to be suboptimal, especially when a few high-SNR views carry most of the information.
 Two exceptions are \cite{oba2007heterogeneous, hong2023optimally}, both of which propose reweighting an empirical loss to account for heteroskedastic noise and derive optimal weights in their settings.
 However, they only handle the heterogeneity in noise, and how to extend their weighting schemes to two-layer heterogeneity remains unclear.

 Finally, we note that our proposed \hjive{} can be computed in a distributed fashion across local machines: each site computes its own local low-rank approximation and sends only a low-dimensional summary to a central server, where the weighted aggregation step is performed.
 This architecture is closely aligned with the literature on distributed PCA \citep{liang2014improved, fan2019distributed, zheng2022limit} and federated PCA \citep{grammenos2020federated,li2024federated}, and makes \hjive{} suitable for large-scale or privacy-constrained multi-view data where raw samples cannot be pooled.